HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/ExternalJARinvokeJSP.md

 ## Introduction

 Custom Java logic can be packaged externally into a JAR file and called directly from within Web Content Manager (WCM) components to extend portal capabilities.
-This article describes how to create an external application JAR file and invoke a custom Java class using a WCM JSP component.
+This document describes how to create an external application JAR file and invoke a custom Java class using a WCM JSP component.

 ## Instructions